 GeneCards Summary for MED7 Gene

 MED7 (Mediator Complex Subunit 7) is a Protein Coding gene.
-Among its related pathways are Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha) and Metabolism.
+Among its related pathways are Metabolism and Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha).
 GO annotations related to this gene include transcription coactivator activity and RNA polymerase II transcription cofactor activity.